Primordial Power Spectrum and Bispectrum from Lattice Simulations of Axion-U(1) Inflation: Results

 \section{Results}

-In this section, we present the main results from our simulations, including the primordial scalar curvature power spectrum and bispectrum.
-We separate the vacuum fluctuations from the sourced fluctuations according to Eqs.~\eqref{eq:vac_src} and \eqref{eq:zetavs}.
+In this section, we present the main results from our simulations, including the primordial scalar curvature power spectrum and bispectrum.\footnote{The data from these simulation analyses and models we implement to fit the data are publicly available on Zenodo~\cite{jamieson_2025_17477579}.} We separate the vacuum fluctuations from the sourced fluctuations according to Eqs.~\eqref{eq:vac_src} and \eqref{eq:zetavs}.
 We estimate the vacuum and sourced parts of the primordial curvature power spectrum in spherical wavenumber shells.
 For a bin centered at wavenumber $k_i$ with width $\Delta k$, we define the spherical mode shell

 and define the mode shells of the vacuum and sourced curvature perturbations:

 The vacuum and sourced power spectra, from Eq.~\eqref{eq:pspec_def}, are then estimated through

 where $\Vbox =\Lbox^3$ is the box volume, the sum is over all modes in the box, and the normalization factor counts the number of modes in the shell: